 - Lose weight to get to a target which we can set together based on your body mass index (BMI) – ideally, we’d like to help you get it below 30, but there is a reasonable range depending on other factors

-It’s highly recommended that you wait at least a month before engaging in any strenuous activity—and sticking to only a light workout at that.
+It’s highly recommended to wait at least a month after tummy tuck procedures before engaging in any strenuous activity—and sticking to only a light workout at that.
 Dr. Sayed will let you know when it’s the right time to ramp up your workouts.

-A tummy tuck cost schedule is available at our San Diego office.
-The cost of your surgery will partly depend on where you have it, and whether you combine it with liposuction, breast surgery, or other procedures.
+A cost schedule is available at our San Diego office.
+Tummy tuck cost will partly depend on where you have it, and whether you combine it with liposuction, breast surgery, or other procedures.
 Further, because costs are dependent on matters outside our control such as anesthesiologist fees, we prefer to provide you with a cost schedule during your consultation at our office.
 Conversely, review our Pricing page to build a “wishlist” and get estimated pricing on a tummy tuck or a combination of procedures.
 We also have a fee schedule available in the office after your consultation.
-Feel free to contact us for a pre-consultation and we are happy to provide more information on what a tummy tuck costs.
-One thing to keep in mind for patients considering combining BBL (Brazilian Butt Lift) and tummy tuck: Dr. Sayed most likely will recommend that you stage these operations for your safety and to optimize the results; although in selected patients it may be reasonable to combine them.
+Feel free to contact us for a pre-consultation and we are happy to provide more information on costs.
+One thing to keep in mind for tummy tuck patients considering combining BBL (Brazilian Butt Lift) and tummy tuck: Dr. Sayed most likely will recommend that you stage these operations for your safety and to optimize the results; although in selected patients it may be reasonable to combine them.